Official state nickname Arizona State Nickname Official Since 2011

 Arizona's official nickname is the Grand Canyon State.
 State lawmakers formally adopted this nickname in 2011.
 The name comes from the Grand Canyon, a massive natural landmark carved by the Colorado River.
-Stretching about 277 miles across northern Arizona, the canyon has long been the symbol most closely associated with the state.
+Stretching about 277 miles across northern Arizona, the canyon has long been the symbol most closely associated with the state, and it is a flagship term in the list of U.S. state nicknames.

 Meaning of 'Grand Canyon State'

 The Grand Canyon lies in northwestern Arizona and reaches depths of more than one mile in some areas.
 Its layered rock walls record nearly two billion years of geological history.
-The Colorado River continues shaping the canyon today through erosion.
+The Colorado River continues shaping the canyon today through erosion, and that long-range geology also informs Arizona's state motto.

-Although people used the name Grand Canyon State in travel writing and tourism materials throughout the 20th century, Arizona did not have an official nickname for most of its history.
+Although people used the name Grand Canyon State in travel writing and tourism materials throughout the 20th century, Arizona did not have an official nickname for most of its history — making it one of the last entries to be finalized in the list of us state nicknames.
 The legislature passed a law in 2011 formally designating Grand Canyon State as the official nickname.

-The nickname highlights Arizona’s most famous natural feature and reinforces the state’s identity in tourism, education, and government publications.
+The nickname highlights Arizona’s most famous natural feature and reinforces the state’s identity in tourism, education, and government publications, often paired with the Arizona state flag.

 Other Nicknames